 1. Compare the English IPA with the French IPA

-It’s important to focus the lens on your first language when starting out with a new language, and to keep revisiting this new perspective as you climb the ladder to fluency.
-One of the ways that you can do this is by looking at the IPA in relation to English (assuming it’s your first language) and comparing.
+One of the best ways that you can sharpen your French pronunciation is by looking at the IPA in relation to English (assuming it’s your first language) and comparing.

-This way, not only can you grasp French pronunciation with more perceptive ears (you’ll be able to pick up pronunciation so much quicker if you can relate and contrast it to your first language), but you can avoid using English pronunciation habits when you approach new words, correcting your accent yourself as you become more advanced.
+This will enable you to not only grasp French pronunciation with more perceptive ears, but also avoid using English pronunciation habits when you approach new words by correcting your accent yourself as you become more advanced.

-Here are some of the key areas of English IPA that you’ll want to be familiar with:
+Here are some of the key areas of English IPA:

 English vowels vs. French vowels